-Rebecca Butler & the Richards are pretty people, but don’t get hung up on how attractive a band they are.
+Rebecca Butler & the Richards are pretty people, but don’t get hung up on how attractive of a band they are.
 They have sharp pop sensibilities, killer musical chops and one hell of a stage presence.
 They started like so many other bands do by rising from the ashes of another band.
 In this case, that band was the Boo Who’s, which had a significantly more rock sound.
 Butler, who sang in the Boo Who’s, went on a short hiatus while continuing to write new, acoustically driven songs.
 Eventually, she felt the need to hit the stage again, but with a full band.
 Enter Sam Ogden (guitar/vocals), Pierce Saxon (keys/guitar/ukulele), Jordan Cook (drums) and Patrick Young (bass).
-“At first it started out as my friends kind of helping me ‘cause I wanted a full band… and then they just stuck around.”
+“At first it started out as my friends kind of helping me ‘cause I wanted a full band… and then they just stuck around,” says Butler.

-“It’s a bit heavier,” Butler said about new songs like “Carousel”, which showcases a decidedly creepier side of the band with its carnival-like atmosphere and wrenching lyrics.
-“Carousel”, however, is the exception on the new EP.
+“It’s a bit heavier,” Butler says, alluding to new songs like “Carousel,” which showcases a decidedly creepier side of the band with its carnival-like atmosphere and wrenching lyrics.
+“Carousel,” however, is the exception on the new EP.
 Most tracks feature rock/pop songs that have a very danceable beat.
-“We worked on songs hoping to make them a little “dancier”; make people move a little bit more.
+“We worked on songs hoping to make them a little ‘dancier,’ make people move a little bit more.
 It probably comes from playing these songs a million times.”
 Ogden explained.
 “Like, if we do this, people move a bit more and it’s found its way into whole songs.”

-With a goal in mind, Rebecca Butler & the Richards went into the studio with a mindset that few bands have when recording: Using the studio as a tool.
+With a goal in mind, Rebecca Butler & the Richards went into the studio with a mindset that few bands have when recording: using the studio as a tool.
 Virtually turning their own songwriting model on its head and adopting a far more mature outlook on recording, the band began building framework versions of new songs with the intent to flesh them out in the studio.
 “We sat down and said, sing it like that, play it like that.
-After that it came together.” said Young.
+After that it came together.” says Young.
 Ogden added, “We’ll discuss that we want harmonies on this part, and then we figure it out in the studio.
 It’s not fun to go into the studio and just play your guitar part ten times, but the fun part is, let’s do this, this and this here.”

 The band members detailed how they had added harmonies, claps and even the sound of a ratchet, to the tracks.
 Some ideas stayed and some were left aside.
-It is this kind of decision making process that can make or break a band, and Rebecca Butler and the Richards have made it over one of those huge musical hurtles that comes with recording.
+It is this kind of decision making process that can make or break a band, and Rebecca Butler & the Richards have made it over one of those huge musical hurtles that comes with recording.

 Interview and Photos by Clayton Hodges